oracle-livelabs/security/database/story/story-hack/story-hack.md

     ![Data Safe - Risk level](./images/hack-lab3a-02.png "Data Safe - Risk level")

-2. They generate complete and intuitive reports based on color codes and quick and easy-to-use graphs
+2. These tools provide comprehensive, easy-to-understand reports with clear visualizations, including color-coded risk indicators and intuitive graphs for quick analysis.

 3. They also alert you to configuration drift by comparing current configuration with your established security and user baseline.

     ![Data Safe - Baseline comparaison](./images/hack-lab3a-03.png "Data Safe - Baseline comparaison")

-4. You are thus quickly and efficiently informed of any risk to be remedied without wasting time and without the risk of forgetting.
-These assessment tools also help with compliance requirements for safeguarding data privacy and protecting data.
+4. These tools quickly and efficiently alert you to security risks that need attention, ensuring nothing is overlooked.
+They also support compliance efforts by helping safeguard data privacy and protect sensitive information.

     ![Data Safe - Patch check](./images/hack-lab3a-04.png "Data Safe - Patch check")